Counting integral points on symmetric varieties with applications to arithmetic statistics: Computations of local densities

 \subsection{The density of $\Delta$-distinguished orbits}

-We start by giving the proof of Theorem~\ref{th:deltadistex}, which characterizes in terms of congruence conditions when the $\Delta$-distinguished orbit over a maximal form has an integral representative.
+We start by giving the proof of Theorem~\ref{th:deltadistex}, which characterises in terms of congruence conditions when the $\Delta$-distinguished orbit exists over a maximal binary cubic form.
 The proof of Theorem~\ref{th:deltadistex2} is completely analogous, so we omit it.

 \begin{proof}[Proof of Theorem~\ref{th:deltadistex}] The uniqueness claim follows from the general fact that every $\on{SL}_3(\Q)$-equivalence class on $W(\Z)$ with maximal resolvent contains exactly one $\on{SL}_3(\Z)$-orbit.